Skip to content

 Steve: I am excellent.
 Thank you for taking the time to do the interview.

 Absolutely, it's a pleasure to sit down and meet with you.
 You guys have a new album, Call The Devil out on August 9th.
 Congratulations!
-This is your second studio album with Nepal Records.
+This is your second studio album with Napalm Records.
 How has the creative process been with this record company?

 Steve: Everything's been great.
 The timing wasn't the best for any of us on the first effort or back in 2020 when A Wonderful Life came out, obviously with Covid, but the label themselves and everyone that's over there, they've really got it together.
 They have their finger on the pulse of what's happening.
 They love meta, and truly appreciate their artists and give us artistic freedom.
 So it is been wonderful up to this point and we're really looking forward to doing more with them.